zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 7. `LIMIT`
 8. `OFFSET`

+The `UNION` clause defies the usual order presented above.
+It will be presented in a [Union Clause](#oql-union) section at the end.

 ## `SELECT` Clause

 The `SELECT` clause specifies which entity attributes or other specified data must be retrieved.
 The clause returns all the requested values of objects which match the `SELECT` clause.